homorunner/mcpmark-notion/tasks/playwright_webarena/shopping_admin/task_1/description.md

    - Associate to Website: Main Website
    - Group: Wholesale

+6. Finally, let's review overall business performance metrics from the main dashboard:
-6. Go to Dashboard and identify:
+   Go to Dashboard and identify:
    - The top bestselling and most expensive product name and quantity sold
    - The total revenue displayed on the dashboard